samuelmontgomery/bacass/README.md

 The simply download this script and run!

 It has a few options:
-- -d | --directory: pass the directory containing folders of reads for each bacteria on the command line (REQUIRED)
+- -d, --directory: pass the directory containing folders of reads for each bacteria on the command line (REQUIRED)
-- -f | --format: specify the input format of the reads as either fastq.gz or bam. default: fastq.gz
+- -f, --format: specify the input format of the reads as either fastq.gz or bam. default: fastq.gz
 - --skip-qc: whether to skip QC metrics via nanoplot. default: false
 - --skip-assembly: whether to run the assembly steps using flye. default: false
 - --skip-annotation: whether to run the annotation steps after assembly (adds quite a bit of time to run). default: false